natcap/invest.users-guide/source/urban_cooling_model.rst

 Due to the simplifications described above, the model presents a number of limitations which are summarized here.

 CC index: the CC index relies on empirical weights, derived from a limited number of case studies, which modulate the effect of key factors contributing to the cooling effect (equation (83)).
-This weighting step comprises high uncertainties, as reviewed in Zardo et al. (2017).
+This weighting step comprises high uncertainties, as reviewed in Zardo et al. 2017.
 To characterize and reduce this uncertainty, users can test the sensitivity of the model to these parameters or conduct experimental studies that provide insights into the relative effects of shade, albedo, and evapotranspiration.

 Effect of large parks and air mixing: two parameters capture the effect of large green spaces and air mixing ( :math:`d_{cool}` and :math:`r`).
 The value of these parameters is difficult to derive from the literature as they vary with vegetation properties, climate (effect of large green spaces), and wind patterns (air mixing).
-Similar to CC, users can characterize and reduce these uncertainties by testing the sensitivity of the model to these parameters and comparing spatial patterns of temperature estimated by the model with observed or modeled data (see Bartesaghi et al., 2018 and Deilami et al., 2018 for additional insights into such comparisons).
+Similar to CC, users can characterize and reduce these uncertainties by testing the sensitivity of the model to these parameters and comparing spatial patterns of temperature estimated by the model with observed or modeled data (see Bartesaghi et al. 2018 and Deilami et al. 2018 for additional insights into such comparisons).

 Valuation options: the valuation options currently supported by the model are related to A/C energy consumption and outdoor work productivity.
 For A/C energy consumption, users need to assess A/C prevalence, and reduce estimates accordingly (i.e. reduce energy consumption proportionally to actual use of A/C).

 Valuation of the health effects of urban heat is not currently included in the model, despite their importance (McDonald et al. 2016).
 This is because these effects vary dramatically across cities and it is difficult to extrapolate current knowledge based predominantly in the Global North (Campbell et al. 2018).
 Possible options to obtain health impact estimates include:

-* using global data from McMichael et al. (2003, WHO report), who use a linear relationship above a threshold temperature to estimate the annual attributable fraction of deaths due to hot days or,
+* using global data from McMichael et al. 2003, who use a linear relationship above a threshold temperature to estimate the annual attributable fraction of deaths due to hot days or,
-* for applications in the US, a methodology was developed based on national-scale relationships between mortality and temperature change: see McDonald et al. (2016).
+* for applications in the US, a methodology was developed based on national-scale relationships between mortality and temperature change: see McDonald et al. 2016.

-Gasparrini et al. (2014) break down the increase in mortality attributable to heat for 384 cities in 13 countries. :math:`T_air` output from the InVEST model could be used to determine the mortality fraction attributable to heat (first determine in which percentile :math:`T_{air,i}` falls, then use Table S3 or Table S4 in the appendix).
+Gasparrini et al. 2014 break down the increase in mortality attributable to heat for 384 cities in 13 countries. :math:`T_air` output from the InVEST model could be used to determine the mortality fraction attributable to heat (first determine in which percentile :math:`T_{air,i}` falls, then use Table S3 or Table S4 in the appendix).

 Data needs
 ==========